LeonardKnirsch/ddp_starter/README.md

 ```
 `Trainer.fit` stopped: `max_epochs=10` reached.
 ```
 means that the run was successful.
+Alternatively, you can use Mlflow metrics, which are set up for the lightning/ and lightning-ray/ examples.